Cafetier/TP1/README.md

 ## What is left to do
 ### PHP
 - Register  (don't know what is the requirement til March 29th 2022)
-- Separate nav to template
+- Finish lucidchart about php class
 - Forgot password would be cool
-- Async php database
 - Async js product
-- Finish lucidchart about php class
 - Female/male shoes db ?
 - background fetch db product each 10s
 - Remove sub directory in url and not show index page